- Roles and Responsibilities

 - Clean up and/or remove invoices that are old drafts or tests.

-- Clean up standing orders and subscriptions that are old, should have been closed, or require investigation when active, but have been inactive for years.
+- Clean up orders and subscriptions that are old, should have been closed, or require investigation when active, but have been inactive for years.

 - Clean up or standardize currency codes for vendors, funds, orders, or invoices that are not standard per the ISO standards for currency.